denystsinyk/0010FinalProject/README.md

 Final Notebook - Seamus combined all 3 notebooks and added an introduction and conclusion.
 Denys added weighting to each data

 ### Datasets used
 Fire Incidents -
 Student Enrollment -
 Parks -

-ADD ONE SENTANCE OVERVIEW
+ADD ONE SENTENCE OVERVIEW